tastembekov/imunify360-doc-test/docs/dashboard/README.md

 :::

 Starting from Imunify360 version 4.1, the Dashboard can display Imunify360 performance data for a number of specified servers.
-* You can add a specified server using ITS server key – a unique server id that identifies an installed Imunify360 instance.
+* You can add a specified server using its server key – a unique server id that identifies an installed Imunify360 instance.

     :::tip Note
    **Server key is NOT a license key**.
     :::
-* You can easily remove a server from that Dashboard.
+* You can easily remove a server from the Dashboard.
-* You can use _Server_ drop-down to show a list of all servers added into that Dashboard.
+* You can use _Server_ drop-down to show a list of all servers added into the Dashboard.

 ![](/images/dashboard_servers.png)